quatrope/scikit-criteria/doc/source/index.rst

 If you are using Scikit-Criteria in your research, please cite:

-If you use scikit-learn in a scientific publication, we would appreciate citations to the following paper:
+If you use scikit-criteria in a scientific publication, we would appreciate citations to the following paper:

     Cabral, Juan B., Nadia Ayelen Luczywo, and José Luis Zanazzi 2016